-Action Step 3.2.1: Require use of the technology work order system for all check-in / check-out of devices, eWaste, and invoicing.
+Action Step 3.2.1: Require use of the District asset management system for all check-in / check-out of devices, eWaste, and invoicing.

 Action Step 3.2.2: Ensure all District devices are managed centrally through systems that allow efficient deployment of hardware and software and allow remote support.